Find answers to the most common questions we receive below.

 Please provide as much information as possible regarding the URL of the Image(s) and your intended use of the Image(s).
 We’ll be in touch as soon as possible!

-No unfortunately not at at this time – it currently isn’t possible (via any known and reputable payment partner) to enable re-occurring billing on Cryptocurrencies.
-We only accept payment on our Membership Plans via PayPal for the time being.
+No unfortunately not at at this time – it currently isn’t possible to do this be we are working on it.
+For the time being, we only accept payment for our Membership Plans via PayPal

 We pay all our Contributors via our payment partner – PayPal.
 It is therefore essential you have registered for a PayPal account before signing up to become a Contributor with us.